bioinformatics-centre/kaiju/README.md

 ```

 ###Adding taxa names
-The program `addTaxonNames` adds the name that corresponds to the taxon id in Kaiju's output
+The program `addTaxonNames` adds the name that corresponds to the taxon id in
-file as a last column to the output.
-Option `-u` will omit unclassified reads.
+Kaiju's output file as a last column to the output.
 ```
 addTaxonNames -t nodes.dmp -n names.dmp -i kaiju.out -o kaiju-names.out
 ```
+Option `-u` will omit unclassified reads.
+Option `-p` will print the full taxon path instead of just the taxon name.

 ###Merging outputs
 The program `mergeOutputs` can merge two tab-separated output files in the